Samsung's Lee family to pay more than 12 trln won inheritance taxes - Up News Info

 SEOUL — The family of deceased Samsung Electronics chairman Lee Kun-hee said on Wednesday it will pay more than 12 trillion won ($10.78 billion) in inheritance taxes for the estate of the late patriarch.

 Lee, who is credited with transforming Samsung into the world’s largest smartphone and memory chip maker, died on Oct.
-25. His estate included shareholdings in Samsung affiliates valued at $17 billion.
+25. His estate, valued at around 26 trillion won ($23.4 billion) according to local media, included shareholdings in Samsung affiliates valued at $17 billion.

 The Lee family’s handling of the hefty inheritance tax bill – one of the largest ever in both Korea and globally – had been closely watched as it could have resulted in the dilution of the family’s controlling stake in Samsung.